 In 2012, Honda launched the CBR150R in a bid to compete with the Yamaha YZF-R15.
 However, it wasn’t as exciting to ride as the R15 and eventually it ended up being discontinued when India transitioned from BS3 to BS4 emission norms.
 After the CBR twins, Honda couldn’t really make a lasting impact in the sporty segment except for the CB Hornet 160R which was launched back in 2015.
 The recently-launched CB300R has been more of a niche offering as the brand decided to bring it to our shores via the CKD (Completely Knocked Down) route in limited numbers.
 When it comes to big bikes, Honda launched its maiden CKD motorcycle, the CBR650F, in India back in 2015.
 Now, Honda has six different bikes in its premium portfolio which are sold exclusively through premium Honda BigWing dealerships.

 Into the future:

 Honda recently unveiled its first BS6-compliant scooter, the 2019 Activa 125.
-It is also Honda’s first fuel-injected scooter in India and gets a host of segment-first features as well.
+It is also Honda’s first fuel-injected scooter in India.
+Apart from fuel injection, it gets a number of other segment-first features as well.
 With this, Honda hopes to crack the 125cc scooter segment which has been ruled by the Suzuki Access 125 for more than a decade.
 In parallel, the Indian Government is also pushing for Electric Vehicle (EV) growth amidst growing concerns about pollution and fossil fuel depletion.
 It was recently reported that Honda is willing to work with its competitors for electric infrastructure and battery swapping technology.
 We believe Honda might have something really interesting in store in the upcoming 2020 Auto Expo!